-Meadowfield School is changing it's assessment tool to Pupil Asset.
+At Meadowfield School we use an assessment tool called Pupil Asset.

 About Pupil Asset

-Pupil Asset already had an assessment tool in place for mainstream schools.
+Pupil Asset was an established company with an assessment tool in place for mainstream schools.

-Curriculum Leaders from all the Kent special schools worked together to develop progression pathways from P4 through to National Curriculum end of year expectations to year 9.
-The generic P1i to P3ii statements remain.
+The Kent special schools worked with Pupil Asset to develop a bespoke version for special schools.
+Curriculum Leaders from all the Kent special schools worked together to develop progression pathways from P4 through to National Curriculum end of year expectations.

-In Pupil Asset the statements are slightly broader enabling teachers to be even more creative in how they approach teaching based on the needs and interests of pupils in their classes.
-Teachers continue to monitor small steps of progress but they make the judgement on the level of pupil achievement which will be a more holistic judgement.
+In Pupil Asset the progress tracking statements are broad, enabling teachers to be creative in how they approach teaching based on the needs and interests of the pupils in their classes.
+Teachers break down the statements into small steps to ensure learning builds on secure foundations.

-Pupil Asset targets and progress tracking are based on Pupil Asset points (PAPS).
+Pupil Asset targets and progress tracking are based on Pupil Asset points (PAPS ).
 The Data group used real data from pupils in our school to map expected progress from starting points in each key stage.
-The group have now developed expected progress flight paths so progress expectations can be mapped from the start of each Key Stage.
+To monitor that our expectations are realistic but aspirational and challenging each year data from the Kent special schools will be reviewed and if amendments are needed these will be implemented.

 Beginning, Beginning +